All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I be worried about bloating on Ozempic?

 Mild to moderate bloating is a normal and temporary side effect of Ozempic.
-It is not a sign of a serious problem in most cases.
-However, severe bloating with sharp pain, inability to pass gas, persistent vomiting, or fever should be evaluated by your healthcare provider promptly.
+It isn't a sign of a serious problem in most cases.
+But severe bloating with sharp pain, inability to pass gas, persistent vomiting, or fever should be evaluated by your healthcare provider promptly.

 Related Articles